PerplexedServer/perplexedserver.github.io/README.md

-# perplexedserver.github.io
+# PerplexedMC public website
-PerplexedMC website.
-(Public!)
+This is the official PerplexedMC website as of 2021 01/03/2021